joshirishabh631/CPU-Comparison/README.md

 * Counting Numbers: Generate sequences of numbers.

-* Creating Patterns: Build shapes or grids with characters.

 * Condition-Based Repetition: Continue running until a condition changes.

 * Summing Values: Add up or calculate values.

 ## **Best use cases**
 #### **When we use while loops?**